 Last year taxpayers lost out on almost one billion dollars in deductions.
-Many dental practices were among those taxpayers who missed out.
-Here are 12 of the most common deductions that were left unused.
+No doubt, a few dental practices were among those taxpayers missing out.
+Here are 12 of the most common deductions a dental practice can capitalize on..

 State Sales Tax Deduction